alexgarces/react-typeform-embed/README.md

 ### Popup and Slider

-With the **popup and slider embed types** you can embed the form in a modal window.
-You need to pass as children the element/s that will open the popup when clicked.
+With the **popup and slider embed types** you can embed the form in a modal.
+You need to pass as children the element/s that will open the modal when clicked.

 ```js
 import React from 'react';